carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 ![Warning: You should see a picture here displaying: Editing the group websites README file](../fig/group_website_readme_edit.png)

-displaying the content of your projects README file.
+displaying the source of your projects README file.
-You can change this content and have a look at the rendered view by clicking the `Preview Changes` tab.
+You can change this content and have a look at the rendered view by clicking the `Preview changes` tab.
 This looks like

 ![Warning: You should see a picture here displaying: Rendering the group websites README file](../fig/group_website_readme_render.png)